Your laid-back island getaway

 Where to stay by Koh Lanta’s northern beaches

-Here are the best hotels by Khlong Dao and Long Beach (also known as Phra Ae) in the northern part of Koh Lanta.
+Here are the best hotels by Klong Dao and Long Beach (also known as Phra Ae) in the northern part of Koh Lanta.

-- Luxury: Avani+ Koh Lanta Krabi Resort – Private beach, large pool and great views from the northwest part of Khlong Dao.
+- Luxury: Avani+ Koh Lanta Krabi Resort – Private beach, large pool and great views from the northwest part of Klong Dao.

-- Value for money: Golden Bay Cottage – Comfortable, family-friendly double rooms just metres from the best stretch of Khlong Dao.
+- Value for money: Golden Bay Cottage – Comfortable, family-friendly double rooms just metres from the best stretch of Klong Dao.

 - Value for money: Lanta Garden Home – Affordable option with air conditioning, wifi and a private terrace.

-- Budget: Lanta at Home – Comfortable, budget-friendly hotel at Khlong Dao.
+- Budget: Lanta at Home – Comfortable, budget-friendly hotel at Klong Dao.

 The best hotels at Long Beach: